 - Diamond I-III: x700, x800, x900

-As of today, there are seven editions for seven Blitz Heroes: Frost Queen, Clawdette, Necromancer, Namida, Paladin, Vlad and Hooky.
-You’ll find each of them in the Blitz Chest and it’ll get you a + 20% trophies bonus during the related event.
+As of today, there are nine editions for nine Blitz Heroes: Frost Queen, Clawdette, Necromancer, Namida, Paladin, Vlad, TNT, Manta and Hooky.
+You'll find each of them in the Blitz Chest and it'll get you a + 20% trophies bonus during the related event.

 Blitz levels are:

 - The Princess Promenade: only from 1 to 3 stars heroes allowed